mrsarm/reqclient/README.md

 Logging with cURL style
 -----------------------

-By default `reqclient` uses the standard `console` object for the log activity, and only logs error responses.
-But when the `RequestClient` object is created, the constructor parameters passed can override this behavior (see above section).
+By default `reqclient` uses the global `console` object to log the activity, and only logs error responses by default.
+But when the `RequestClient` object is created, you can configure it to log all the requests made, and/or the responses.

-In case the request activity is logged, the `_debugRequest()` method will print with a `cURL` syntax format _(awesome!)_.
+If you set `debugRequest: true` in the constructor, all requests will logged with a `cURL` syntax format _(awesome!)_.
 This is really useful in development phase, when you need to know what it's doing your application, and you need to reproduce the calls outside the application.

+And with `debugResponse: true` all the responses will logged, both the HTTP status and the HTTP body.

 ```js
 var RequestClient = require("reqclient").RequestClient;